veggiemonk/awesome-docker/README.md

 - [gitkube](https://github.com/hasura/gitkube) - Gitkube is a tool for building and deploying docker images on Kubernetes using `git push`.
 By [@Hasura](https://github.com/hasura/).
 - [Grafeas](https://github.com/grafeas/grafeas) - A common API for metadata about containers, from image and build details to security vulnerabilities.
 By [grafeas](https://github.com/grafeas)
 - [Longshoreman](https://github.com/longshoreman/longshoreman) :skull: - Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)
+- [SwarmManagement](https://github.com/DIPSAS/SwarmManagement) - Swarm Management is a python application, installed with pip.
+The application makes it easy to manage a Docker Swarm by configuring a single yaml file describing which stacks to deploy, and which networks, configs or secrets to create.

 ### Monitoring